-10.6 Liabilities of the Company and the Sub-funds
+10.6 Liabilities of the Company and the Funds

-As explained in paragraph 2.5 where, under the OEIC Regulations, each Sub-fund is a segregated portfolio of assets and those assets can only be used to meet the liabilities of, or claims against, that Sub-fund.
-Whilst the provisions of the OEIC Regulations provide for segregated liability between Sub-funds, where claims are brought by local creditors in foreign courts or under foreign law contracts, it is not possible to be certain that the assets of a Sub-fund will always be completely insulated from the liabilities of another Sub-fund of the Company in every circumstance.
+As explained in paragraph 2.5 where, under the OEIC Regulations, each Fund is a segregated portfolio of assets and those assets can only be used to meet the liabilities of, or claims against, that Fund.
+Whilst the provisions of the OEIC Regulations provide for segregated liability between Funds, where claims are brought by local creditors in foreign courts or under foreign law contracts, it is not possible to be certain that the assets of a Fund will always be completely insulated from the liabilities of another Fund of the Company in every circumstance.